DigitalDesignDude/DS-Game-Maker-5-Setup/README.md

 ## About DS Game Maker

-DS Game Maker (DSGM) is early 2000's software for developing Nintendo Ds homebrew games with basic drag-and-drop visual coding, with the C programming language or with it's own language called DBAS.
-It was Developed By James Garner and has been tested to still run on Windows 7, 10 and now 11 computers using this setup tutorial by DigitalDesignDude.
+DS Game Maker (DSGM) is early 2000's software for developing Nintendo DS homebrew games with basic drag-and-drop visual coding, the C programming language or with its own language called DBAS.
+It was developed By James Garner and has been tested to still run on Windows 7, 10 and now 11 computers using this setup tutorial by DigitalDesignDude.
 <br>
 <br>
 <br>